An interview with Justin Geissler, Project Manager at HomeWrights Custom Homes

 - Enjoying that feeling of fresh air!

-Justin: New custom homes being built in the Denver area typically have an Energy Recovery Ventilation system.
+PM: New custom homes being built in the Denver area typically have an Energy Recovery Ventilation system.
 That’s become more of a standard building practice in recent years.

 Steve: How much money is this going to save me on energy or how long do I need to recoup the investment of that ERV in Energy savings?
 Are there any numbers on that?

-Justin: So an Energy Recovery Ventilator could probably be installed for around 2,500 bucks.
+PM: So an Energy Recovery Ventilator could probably be installed for around 2,500 bucks.
 And as far as recuperating those funds, it’s hard to say.
 I mean this is this is more of a comfort item to make sure that you’ve got that fresh air to breathe in your house.

 Steve: Okay, so there’s some savings but it is more of a comfort factor and for $2,500 that’s a pretty small percentage of that to the cost of a new home.

-Justin: That’s pretty minimal.
+PM: That’s pretty minimal.
 There are a few ways to install it.
 The first and simple way is to install a single point ERV.
 You install it near an attic so that you have access to your fresh air and it’s going to bring in bring in fresh air and exhaust stale air at that a single point centrally located in the house.

 You can also connect an ERV to the existing ductwork for your furnace or AC, by connecting it to the return air part of the system.